junxit/us-congress-bills-115/bill.md

     - **(iv)** There are distinct community social institutions encompassing most of the members, such as kinship organizations, formal or informal economic cooperation, or religious organizations.
     - **(v)** The group has met the criterion in paragraph (3) using evidence described in paragraph (3)(B).
 - **(3)** The petitioner has maintained political influence or authority over its members as an autonomous entity from historical times until the present.
-  - **(A)** This criterion may be demonstrated by some combination of the evidence listed below and/or by other evidence that the petitioner meets the definition of political influence or authority:
+  - **(A)** This criterion may be demonstrated by some combination of the evidence listed below and by other evidence that the petitioner meets the definition of political influence or authority:
     - **(i)** The group is able to mobilize significant numbers of members and significant resources from its members for group purposes.
     - **(ii)** Most of the membership considers issues acted upon or actions taken by group leaders or governing bodies to be of importance.
-    - **(iii)** There is widespread knowledge, communication and involvement in political processes by most of the group’s members.
+    - **(iii)** There is widespread knowledge, communication, and involvement in political processes by most of the group’s members.
     - **(iv)** The group meets the criterion in paragraph (2) at more than a minimal level.
-    - **(v)** There are internal conflicts which show controversy over valued group goals, properties, policies, processes and/or decisions.
+    - **(v)** There are internal conflicts which show controversy over valued group goals, properties, policies, processes, and decisions.
-  - **(B)** A petitioning group shall be considered to have provided sufficient evidence to demonstrate the exercise of political influence or authority at a given point in time by demonstrating that group leaders and/or other mechanisms exist or existed which—
+  - **(B)** A petitioning group shall be considered to have provided sufficient evidence to demonstrate the exercise of political influence or authority at a given point in time by demonstrating that group leaders and other mechanisms exist or existed which—
-    - **(i)** allocate group resources such as land, residence rights and the like on a consistent basis;
+    - **(i)** allocate group resources such as land, residence rights, and the like on a consistent basis;
     - **(ii)** settle disputes between members or subgroups by mediation or other means on a regular basis;
     - **(iii)** exert strong influence on the behavior of individual members, such as the establishment or maintenance of norms and the enforcement of sanctions to direct or control behavior; and
     - **(iv)** organize or influence economic subsistence activities among the members, including shared or cooperative labor.